Joe-Shin/Chain-of-Affect-Compound-FER/README.md

 ## Results and Benchmark Comparison

-The following table compares the performance of our proposed method against previous state-of-the-art models on the RAF-DB dataset for 11-class compound facial expression recognition.
+The following table compares the performance of our proposed method against previous state-of-the-art models on the RAF-DB dataset for 11-class compound facial expression recognition. (the previous SOTA methods' UAR values are from [[1]](#ref1))

 | Method | UAR |
 |--------|-----|